TheRumble/OpenXCOM-3DS/README.md

 ```

 The important part is that this is the **devkitPro MinGW64 environment**, not
-just any terminal that happens to say `MINGW64`.
+just any terminal that happens to display `MINGW64`.

-You can verify that the terminal can see the devkitPro installation with:
+Check that the terminal can see your devkitPro installation:

 ```bash
 echo "$DEVKITPRO"